teamputtygen/hn-docs/docs/administrator/accounting.rst

 Nuvla provides a new `dedicated API`_ resource for monitoring and accounting information.
 The CIMI resources of interest are:

- - "VirtualMachine": Provides information on all active virtual machine.
+ - **VirtualMachine**: Provides information on all active virtual machine.
 Together, these resources show the global current state of the hybrid cloud infrastructure.
- - "Metering": These are snapshots of the "virtual-machine" resources that are take every minute.
+ - **Metering**: These are snapshots of the "virtual-machine" resources that are take every minute.
 These provide historical usage information and are the basis of the usage dashboard.
- - "StorageBucket": These provide information on the usage of S3 resources on the cloud.
+ - **StorageBucket**: These provide information on the usage of S3 resources on the cloud.
 This information is not include in the browser interface, but can be obtained from the API.